stanford-rc/globus.stanford.edu/accounts.md

 {% include info-box.html
    icon = "user"
-   header="Got an XSEDE Allocation?" content="If you have access to any XSEDE resources, you should link your XSEDE account.
-All XSEDE clusters use XSEDE accounts for authentication."
+   header="Got an ACCESS Allocation?" content="If you have access to any NSF ACCESS resources, you should link your ACCESS account.
+All ACCESS clusters use ACCESS accounts for authentication."
 %}

 For people without any institutional affiliation (or, at least, any institution